bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

-Tutorial 1: introduction to floria on simple data
+Tutorial 1: introduction to floria outputs
 ================================================

-Test
+This minimal tutorial goes over floria's inputs and outputs by running floria on toy data.